 -

 Electronic certificates will be emailed to the top five scoring Rookies in each US call area, Canadian province, Mexican call area and DX.
 No national winners will be recognized.
-A commemorative participation certificate will be available for download to every Rookie operator submitting a log.
+A commemorative participation certificate will be available for download to every Rookie operator submitting a score.
 Non-rookies submitting a check log will be recognized by call in the final results.

 -